nopara73/LongevitySpecificTraining/README.md

 # Longevity Specific Training (LST)
 Longevity Specific Training (LST) is a biomedical approach to exercising that targets what reduces mortality, adverse health outcomes and functional decline.

+## License

+This project is released under the MIT License.
+This means you can do anything you want with it.

 ## Authors

 This system is designed by a community of [Longevity Athletes](https://www.longevityworldcup.com/), moderated and arbitrated by [nopara73](https://github.com/nopara73), a random guy on the Internet.